lucijahajdu/rock-paper-scissors-lizard-spock-game/README.md

 # ROCK PAPER SCISSORS LIZARD SPOCK GAME #
 ## About ##
 Rock, Paper, Scissors, Lizard, Spock is extended version of the classic Rock, Paper, Scissors created by Sam Kass and Karen Bryla.
 The classic Rock, Paper, Scissors is often used as a fair choosing method in order to settle a dispute or make a group decison.
-This is a game of pure luck.But when you know someone well enough, classic games end up often in a tie.
+This is a game of pure luck.
+But when you know someone well enough, classic games end up often in a tie.
 To reduce the probability the extended version Rock, Paper, Scissors, Lizard, Spock was invented.
 This game was used in the sitcom called The Big Bang Theory which made this game more popular.

 ![Screenshot of the website](/assets/images/game.png)